I. Privacy Statement

 We understand that the protection of your personal data is extremely important.
 Your personal data stored in for example our database are protected via the usual electronic security techniques, in accordance with the applicable data security standards.
 We make every effort to ensure that your personal data are safe and secure, but we advise you to keep in mind when transmitting your personal data, that the security of data transmitted over the internet cannot be fully guaranteed.

 If we provide your personal data to third parties, we will make every effort to ensure that the third parties in question 1) process your personal data in accordance with this Privacy Statement and an arrangement regarding privacy or a processing agreement and 2) that they guarantee the confidentiality, integrity and availability of your personal data.
 This also applies to parties residing outside of the European Economic Area.
 We make agreements with these parties about adequate security measures in a processing agreement.
-We ensure that appropriate safeguards are in place for transfers of personal data to countries outside the EEA.
-For example, for a partners residing in the United States of America, these companies must be Privacy Shield certified.
-The social media companies we work with have such a certificate.
-With regard to companies in countries other than the USA, we ensure that other appropriate safeguards are in place, for example, through contractual model clauses established by the European Commission.
+We ensure that appropriate safeguards are in place for the transfer of personal data to countries outside the EEA.
+For example, for companies residing in America, we work with contractually agreed standard contractual clauses, which have been established by the European Commission, in which data protection is guaranteed.
+With regard to companies in countries other than America, we ensure that other appropriate safeguards are in place.

 4. How long are your personal data stored?